-Imagine another nation such as Russia, attempting to negotiate trade or buying mineral rights, or establishing borders, etc., without a representative to represent the collective in that territory.
-Would each and every resident speak with the leader of Russia?
+Imagine another nation, such as Russia, attempting to negotiate trade, buy mineral rights, establish borders, etc., without a representative representing the collective in that territory.
+Would every resident speak with the leader of Russia?
 Of course not.
 Russia would not have it; someone would more than likely screw it up anyway.
-As a result, Russia might just invade and take what they wanted once they realized the only ones standing in their way were twelve people.
+As a result, Russia might invade and take what it wanted once it realized the only ones standing in their way were twelve people.

-These reasons, of course, do not provide permission or acceptance for the repeated abuses being experienced, and this article is in no way a defense for a tyrannical government or even a large federalist system.
+These reasons, of course, do not provide permission or acceptance for the repeated abuses being experienced.
+This article is in no way a defense of an oppressive government or even a large federalist system.
 On the other hand, the abuses also do not negate the necessity of a system of limited government at the very least.

 Sure, you hate what this nation has become.
 Well, so do most of us, but being blinded by love is no different than being blinded by hate.
 You should not continue to go kiss the person who keeps punching you in the face any more than you should continue to accept tyranny when the supreme law clearly demonstrates it is wrong.
 Additionally, you should not infringe upon someone else’s rights just because you do not like how they exercise or apply them any more than you should accept someone attempting to take away your rights because someone else does not like how you are exercising or applying them.

-So imagine being able to secure safeguards within the document based on what we have learned; safeguards that solidify the purpose of the document!
+So imagine securing safeguards within the document based on what we have learned, safeguards that solidify the document’s purpose!
 Would that not be an ideal situation?
-Should we not adjust and repair?
+Should we not adjust and repair it?